 Brittany believes that it takes a village to raise nurtured children and has a deep appreciation for this age old concept.
 As a certified postpartum doula, she is honored to be a part of your village.
 Brittany offers emotional, physical and informational support to families as they become confident in their new roles as parents, and brings nonjudgmental and positive support to the families she serves.

 Brittany first became passionate about postpartum support, specifically lactation, following the birth of her daughter in 2009.
 In the ensuing months, she not only received lactation support from industry-veteran Sheila Janakos, but also a vocational calling.
-Brittany received her certification as a Lactation Educator in 2011 through UC San Diego Extension & was certified as an International Board Certified Lactation Consultant (IBCLC) in 2015.
+Brittany received her certification as a Lactation Educator in 2011 through UC San Diego Extension.
 While working as the manager of a local breastfeeding store, Brittany enjoyed providing breastfeeding support to new moms and realized she wanted to do even more.
 Brittany has delivered educational talks at San Francisco General Hospital to assist health care providers on available resources for low income mothers.

 Roisin May Whalen is a birth Doula with a loving and straightforward approach to birth work.
 She received her training at Natural Resources in San Francisco where she has lived since 2004.
 Along with Doula work Roisin has a degree in international studies from USF and has interests in yoga, holistic healing, psychology, gastronomy, the great outdoors, cultural appreciation, and spiritual and emotional growth.
 She was drawn to Doula work because of her own transformative and empowering birth experience.
 Her continued passion for supporting families comes with a deep sense of non-judgement.
 There are countless right ways to birth your baby and Roisin believes that women and babies hold the strength to best know how to be born.
 As a Doula, Roisin empowers parents through encouragement to trust their bodies, instincts, and power as well as their connections to one another and baby.
 She is also trained in labor support techniques such as labor massage, body balancing, aromatherapy, advocacy, mediation, listening, movement techniques, acupressure, visualization, informational support and a variety of other relaxation exercises.
 Through her studies and her experience, she knows that families can have more satisfying and healthy births with the support of a Doula.
 Birth is as predictable as life and Roisin strives to honor your choices and provide attentive support leading up to and throughout your labor with a calm, nurturing and intuitive energy.